Are you interested in going on the contraceptive pill but unsure where to start?

 In these instances, you can use a private online site like Prescription Doctor to get a prescription for your regular contraceptive pill from wherever you are.

-The process of acquiring an online prescription are much the same as getting a prescription from a brick and mortar pharmacy.
+The process of obtaining an online prescription is similar to acquiring one from a brick-and-mortar pharmacy.
 You will need to complete an online form which asks you various questions about your health.

 You can also raise any concerns you may have about your choice of contraception with the online doctor via email.
 This makes it quick and convenient to get informed about your health and condition.

 Unlike a regular pharmacy, however, your contraceptive will be delivered straight to your door.
-When you order your contraceptive pill online from Prescription Doctor, our doctor will issue a prescription for our UK based pharmacy to dispense, negating the necessity for you to nominate a pharmacy of your choice to dispense your items.
-This of course has benefits, such as it being an all-in-one service which includes the prescription, the items and the delivery.
+When you order your contraceptive pill online from Prescription Doctor, our doctor will issue a prescription for our UK-based pharmacy to dispense, eliminating the need for you to select a pharmacy of your choice to dispense your medication.
+This, of course, has benefits, such as being an all-in-one service that includes the prescription, items, and delivery.

 Private online pharmacies package medicines in discreet packaging, so there's no need to be embarrassed if someone else signs for your parcel - they will be none the wiser as to the contents of the package unless they break the tamper-proof seal.
 Typically, your medicine is delivered the very next day via a tracked courier service, so you can see when the item will be delivered.